Available for projects. Contact me.

 CMA (read my CMA Carnival-themed articles here cmastuff)

-My freelance relationship with Observer ran for more than 10 years and touched on a mix of topic areas.
-During that time, I earned a 2002 Environmental Journalist of the Year award from the Antigua and Barbuda Ministry of Tourism and Environment (for a piece on the Hawksbill turtle), and certificates of merit for excellence in health journalism – newspaper feature category – during the Pan American Health Organization/Antigua and Barbuda Media Awards for Excellence, 2003 and 2005 (for pieces, respectively, on calypsonian Zero’s battle with HIV/AIDS and Breast Cancer Survivors – a series).
+Note: during my time freelancing with Observer (roughly between 2002 and 2014), I earned a 2002 Environmental Journalist of the Year award from the Antigua and Barbuda Ministry of Tourism and Environment (for a piece on the Hawksbill turtle), and certificates of merit for excellence in health journalism – newspaper feature category – from the Pan American Health Organization/Antigua and Barbuda Media Awards for Excellence, 2003 and 2005 (for pieces, respectively, on calypsonian Zero’s battle with HIV/AIDS and a Breast Cancer Survivors series).

 Also given my own literary ambitions, Annie John carved out a special place, that in time I came to understand fully.
 It helped remove bars on my world that were as much my own construction as society’s.

-The Girl Guides Association of Antigua and Barbuda 75th Anniversary Magazine (also served as content and managing editor)
+The Girl Guides Association of Antigua and Barbuda 75th Anniversary Magazine (also served as editor):

 The Golden Jubilee Independence Magazine